tophep/TicTacToe/README.md

 Now my AI has a responsible training partner and if it's trained with 10,000+ games it plays really well.
 Of course it will occasionally run into situations it hasn't encountered before (it prints this to the console to inform the user) but they tend to be further down the move tree so it will learn pretty quickly.

-Oddly enough, after completing the Minimax implementation I realized it also satisfied the problem statement: You’re not allowed to embed any knowledge of the game into your AI beyond making legal moves and recognizing that it has won or lost.
+Oddly enough, after completing the Minimax implementation I realized it also satisfied the problem statement: "You’re not allowed to embed any knowledge of the game into your AI beyond making legal moves and recognizing that it has won or lost."

 Minimax has no knowledge of the game's rules or logic and only needs to know which moves are legal and if they end in a win, loss or tie.
 So the last bit of the problem about "learning" is unecessary, and so is my whole AI.
 Oh well!